spynnaker.pyNN.models.spike_source package

 max_spikes_per_second() float[source]

-Get maximum expected number of spikes per second.
+The maximum expected number of spikes per second.

 max_spikes_per_ts() float[source]

-Get maximum expected number of spikes per timestep.
+The maximum expected number of spikes per timestep.

 parse_extra_provenance_items(label: str, x: int, y: int, p: int, provenance_data: Sequence[int]) None[source]